jamesche75/Linux-Boot-Camp/Modules/Module 4 - Advanced Docker/Labs/Lab 4 - Inspecting an Image/Lab 4 - Inspecting an Image.md

    The ``-f`` option forces removal of an image if ``docker rmi`` can't remove it gracefully.
 The ``$(COMMAND)`` portion tells ``docker rmi`` to run once for each return value of the command.

    When you ran this, what did you see?
 You should have seen a ton of error messages.
 That's because the parameter that we pass to ``docker rmi`` should be an image ID or an image name.
 However, when you run ``docker images``, you get the image name and ID, along with a bunch of other information.
-Fortunately, there's a ways to run ``docker images`` and only return the ID of the image.
+Fortunately, there's a way to run ``docker images`` and only return the ID of the image.

 3. From your command line, run the following command: